Skip to main content

 About

-The Salesman is a single player simulation game with a horror theme.
+The Salesman is a single player simulation game with horror and comedy themes.
 It was developed by James Zilberman and was released on November 13, 2025.
 It received positive reviews from players.

 Skip User Reviews